hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ---
 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

-Continuing on from the the blog post [Exposing applications using Ingress and TLS termination on Kubernetes in HPE GreenLake for Private Cloud Enterprise](https://developer.hpe.com/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise/), I will walk you through the steps of deploying real-world game applications such as the legendary *Super Mario* and *Tetris* on Kubernetes (K8s) in the HPE GreenLake for Private Cloud Enterprise.
-By utilizing K8s Ingress, TLS termination, and a range of suitable tools, *Super Mario*, together with the game *Tetris*, is available and securely accessible via HTTPS.
-This setup strictly adheres to the rigorous security and compliance standards of the K8s production environment in HPE GreenLake for Private Cloud Enterprise.
+In my recent blog post, I showed you [how to expose applications using Ingress and TLS termination on Kubernetes (K8s) in HPE GreenLake for Private Cloud Enterprise](https://developer.hpe.com/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise/).
+Let's have a little fun practicing this through a real-world use case where I walk you through the steps of deploying gami﻿ng applications, like *Super Mario* and *Tetris*, on K8s in the HPE GreenLake for Private Cloud Enterprise.
+By using K8s Ingress, TLS termination, and a range of suitable tools, *Super Mario* and *Tetris* can be made available and securely accessible via HTTPS.
+The setup I show here strictly adheres to the rigorous security and compliance standards of the K8s production environment in HPE GreenLake for Private Cloud Enterprise.

 ### Overview

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a K8s cluster and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

-Utilizing *YAML* manifest files or *Helm* charts along with Docker images, the installation of game applications on the K8s cluster is a straightforward process.
+Utilizing *YAML* manifest files or *Helm* charts along with Docker images, the installation of gami﻿ng applications on the K8s cluster is a straightforward process.
 Tools like *kubectl*, *helm*, and [Kustomize](https://kustomize.io/) are available for this purpose.
 The complexity arises when it comes to securely exposing the deployed games for external access over HTTPS, a common requirement for on-premises K8s clusters.
 This involves the generation and management of SSL/TLS certificates for the games within the cluster.
 These certificates are vital for secure inter-service communication.
-The proper installation and management are key to preventing access issues and security threats.
-As game traffic increases, particularly during peak usage hours, it becomes crucial to set up game applications with load balancing access.
-This presents a significant challenge ensuring the availability of load balancing for game applications running on K8s.
+Proper installation and management are key to preventing access issues and security threats.
+As game traffic increases, particularly during peak usage hours, it becomes crucial to set up gami﻿ng applications with load balancing access.
+This presents a significant challenge ensuring the availability of load balancing for gami﻿ng applications running on K8s.

-This blog post describes the detailed steps for deploying *Super Mario* g﻿ame, together with *Tetris*, to the cluster in HPE GreenLake for Private Cloud Enterprise, and exposing them using K8s Ingress and TLS termination.
-[MetalLB](https://developer.hpe.com/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise/) is employed to establish the load balancer in the cluster.
-[Cert-manager](https://developer.hpe.com/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise/) is deployed for the generation and management of SSL/TLS certificates, which are stored as K8s Secret objects and made available to the entire cluster upon creation.
+Here's some of the things you need to deploy *Super Mario* and *Tetris* in an HPE GreenLake for Private Cloud Enterprise cluster and expose them using K8s Ingress and TLS termination.
+Remember that [MetalLB](https://developer.hpe.com/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise/) is employed to establish the load balancer in the cluster and [cert-manager](https://developer.hpe.com/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise/) is deployed for the generation and management of SSL/TLS certificates, which are stored as K8s *Secret* objects and made available to the entire cluster upon creation.
 The [Nginx Ingress controller](https://www.nginx.com/products/nginx-ingress-controller/) is deployed within the cluster.
-The Ingress TLS configuration is used to decrypt encrypted traffic over HTTPS at the load balancer setup and forward the decrypted traffic to the target game applications.
-This configuration offloads the resource-intensive cryptographic operations to the dedicated load balancer, allowing the backend game applications to concentrate on efficiently processing client requests and responses.
-The game applications are deployed with the *ClusterIP* service type in the backend, providing internal connectivity and being solely accessible from within the cluster.
+The Ingress TLS configuration is used to decrypt encrypted traffic over HTTPS at the load balancer setup and forward the decrypted traffic to the target gami﻿ng applications.
+This configuration offloads the resource-intensive cryptographic operations to the dedicated load balancer, allowing the backend gami﻿ng applications to concentrate on efficiently processing client requests and responses.
+The gami﻿ng applications are deployed with the *ClusterIP* service type in the backend, providing internal connectivity and being solely accessible from within the cluster.
 They do not directly handle SSL/TLS encryption and decryption.

 ![](/img/game-deploy.png)